-The adoption of IFRS 9 has resulted in changes in the company's accounting policies for classification and measurement of financial assets and liabilities, and impairment of financial assets - refer to note 2g for further details.
+The adoption of IFRS 9 has resulted in changes in the company's accounting policies for classification and measurement of financial assets and liabilities - refer to note 2g for further details.

 Set out below are disclosures relating to the impact of the adoption of IFRS 9 on the company.